Granular DeGroot Dynamics -- a Model for Robust Naive Learning in Social Networks: Additional proofs

 \begin{proof}[Proof of Theorem~\ref{theorem:golubjackson}] Let $G=(V,E)$ be an infinite connected graph of bounded degree.
-And let $B_{i,t}$ be a standard DeGroot dynamics on $G$ with bounded i.i.d. initial opinions with expectation $\mu$.
-By scaling we may assume w.l.o.g.\ that $B_{i,t}\in[0,1]$.
-By applying Corollary~\ref{corollary hoeffding} to both $B_{i,t}$ and $1-B_{i,t}$, we get
+And let $D_{i,t}$ be a standard DeGroot dynamics on $G$ with bounded i.i.d. initial opinions with expectation $\mu$.
+By scaling we may assume w.l.o.g.\ that $D_{i,t}\in[0,1]$.
+By applying Corollary~\ref{corollary hoeffding} to both $D_{i,t}$ and $1-D_{i,t}$, we get

 for every $i\in V$ and $\delta>0$.
-By Borel-Cantelli Lemma, we get that $B_{i,t}$ converges to $\mu$ almost surely, for every $i\in V$. \end{proof} \begin{proof}[Proof of Lemma~\ref{lemma bots}] Let $G=(V,E)$ be a finite connected graph.
-And let $B_{i,t}$ be a standard DeGroot dynamics on $G$ where for all node $i\neq i_0$ the variables $(B_{i,0})_{i\in V,i\neq i_0}$ are any initial opinions all agents but agent $i_0$ apply the DeGroot dynamic and $B_{i_0,t}=c$ is constant at any time.
+By the Borel--Cantelli lemma, we get that $D_{i,t}$ converges to $\mu$ almost surely, for every $i\in V$. \end{proof} \begin{proof}[Proof of Lemma~\ref{lemma bots}] Let $G=(V,E)$ be a finite connected graph.
+Let the variables $(D_{i,0})_{i\in V,i\neq i_0}$ be any initial opinions for all the agents but agent $i_0$.
+We assume that all agents, but agent $i_0$, apply the DeGroot dynamics.
+That is, we assume $D_{i_0,t}=c$ is constant at any time and that $D_{i,t}$ is the standard DeGroot dynamics on $G$.